Institutional Perspectives and Educational Priorities for Robotic Surgery in Low-Resource Settings: A Multinational Cross-Sectional Study

 6. Email Address

-7. Area of Interest/Proposed Contribution to this Study
+7. Area of Interest/Proposed Contribution to this Study (Only Site Lead/Data Collectors now required)

 8. Availability of Local Institutional Ethics Approval or Permission (if applicable)